Large values of cusp forms on GL(n): Statement of results

 There is a certain quantum integrable system whose eigenstates are the spherical Whittaker functions; see for example~\cite{Kost78}.
-The classical integrable system is the Toda lattice~\cite{Moser:integrable} which we take to be defined on the symplectic space $\mathcal{J}^*$ of linear functionals in $\mathfrak{p}^*$ vanishing on $[\mathfrak{u},\mathfrak{u}]$.
+The classical integrable system is the Toda lattice~\cite{Moser:integrable} which we take to be defined on the space $\mathcal{J}^*$ of linear functionals in $\mathfrak{p}^*$ vanishing on $[\mathfrak{u},\mathfrak{u}]$.
 Here $\mathfrak{p}$ is the tangent space at the origin in $S$ and $\mathfrak{u}$ is the Lie algebra of $U$.
-Let $\mathscr{L}\subset \mathcal{J}^*$ be the isospectral submanifold corresponding to the infinitesimal character of $W$; it is a compact Lagrangian submanifold of $\mathcal{J}^*$.
+Let $\mathscr{L}\subset \mathcal{J}^*$ be the compact isospectral submanifold corresponding to the infinitesimal character of $W$.
+We review these structures in detail in \S\ref{KT-lattice}.

 One of the tools we develop in this paper is an explicit description of $\Lambda\to U\backslash S$ for symmetric spaces $S$ associated with split semisimple real Lie groups $G$.
 We use in an essential way the symplectic reduction of the Hamiltonian action of $U$ on $T^*(S)$.
 See Theorem \ref{t:critical} for a more precise statement.